StuntsPT/Structure_threader/README.md

 Just clone the repository, and place the contents, respecting the directory structure in your $PATH.

+You can go the the "helper_scripts" directory where you will find some scripts to help you install both *Structure* and *fastStructure*.

 ##Running
 The program takes a few arguments: